GoogleChrome/web.dev/src/site/content/en/blog/cache-api-quick-guide/index.md

 and responses created in the course of running your application, or they could be created solely for the purpose of storing data for later use.

-The Cache API was created to enable Service Workers to cache network requests so that they can provide fast responses, regardless of network speed or availablity.
+The Cache API was created to enable service workers to cache network requests so that they can provide fast responses, regardless of network speed or availablity.
 However, the API can also be used as a general storage mechanism.